Committee’s goal is to develop legislative solutions to pension plans’ funding issues

 As part of the comprehensive budget bill passed on Feb.
 9, Congress did not provide any funding to secure the pensions of retired miners and widows, or hundreds of thousands of other retirees across America.
 The issue was raised repeatedly in the negotiations, however the majority party would not agree to any level of funding to solve this problem at this time.

 Instead, congressional leaders agreed to create a Joint Select Committee on Multi-employer Pensions, to address the looming insolvency of multiemployer plans like the UMWA’s 1974 Pension Fund.
-Here’s how the Committee will work:
+Committee members are:

 - Committee members must be selected by February 23, and the Committee must hold its first meeting by March 12.